 NFL running back for the Seattle Seahawks Marshawn Lynch loves Skittles, and is often seen snacking on them on the sidelines during games.
 This became a Running Gag when the Hawks made it to the Super Bowl - confectionaries and stores around town were finding increasingly creative ways to incorporate them into gameday treats.

 When the Hawks won the Super Bowl, he turned the tables, showering his fans with Skittles from the victory parade.

-In the rest of the United States, cereal and doughnuts are popular breakfast foods.
+In the rest of the United States, cereal and donuts are popular breakfast foods.
 In Texas, however, particularly parts south of the Dallas/Ft.
 Worth area, breakfast tacos (soft flour or corn tortillas filled with savory fillings such as potatoes scrambled with eggs or refried beans and melted cheese) are a beloved breakfast food that people can't get enough of.